Ghastly, unknown terrors lurk around every corner. The laughter of demons echoes through the dark hallways – you swear you just heard someone scream.

 ABC Inc. helps clients get more leads and expand the reach of their content.

 The second example isn’t as flashy, but it provides more specific information.
-It’s okay to use expressions, generalizations, and witty phrases, but you should also have plenty of valuable content and real information that your page visitors thirst for.
+It’s okay to use expressions, generalizations, and witty phrases, but you should also have plenty of valuable content and real information that your page visitors can benefit from.

 A difficult checkout process

-The scariest thing about a bad checkout experience is watching customers abandon their carts.
-While many online “window shoppers” aren’t ever going to make a purchase, some are swayed by the ease of experience of your checkout.
-So lure them in – a clean process for checkout is a potent potion!
+The scariest thing about a bad checkout experience is how much money it could cost your company in the long run.
+According to Kissmetrics, most online shoppers don’t make it past the first step in the checkout process – over 50% abandon checkout when it comes time to provide billing information.
+While many online “window shoppers” aren’t ever going to make a purchase, some are swayed by the experience of your checkout.

-It should be as hassle-free as possible to buy something on your site – so don’t forget to ensure that people can save their cart and come back later.
-Some are frightened to purchase on their first visit.
+It should be as hassle-free as possible to buy something on your site, and don’t forget to ensure that people can save their cart and come back later – not everyone will buy on their first visit.

 Your website doesn’t have to be scary